 Cornus alba, Tatarian dogwood—red twigs in winter

-Cornus florida, flowering dogwood—rough, gray bark in small blocks, a good identification feature
+Cornus florida, flowering dogwood—rough, gray tree bark in small blocks, a good identification feature

 Cornus kousa, Kousa dogwood--smooth gray bark exfoliates to show tan patches, very different from Cornus florida